FST Format #

 Local Variables #

-The initial value can be specified in the first part of the .fst file (before the first state definition).
+You can set initial values at the start of the .fst file (before the first state definition).

 ${agentPMD}="Agents/mai/mai.pmd"